HiDPI improvements in Windows 10

 Now it’s possible, when needed, to forcedly enable DPI scaling for applications that declare HiDPI support while actually not taking any actions for scaling the application’s interface, de facto oriented to system-resolution pixels and therefore rendered at very small size by default (for example, at zoom of 200% — 4 times smaller than needed) or incorrectly.
 Examples of such applications are Samsung Magician, control panel of the ESI Juli@ sound card, and Acronis True Image Home 2011.

 Beginning with the build 15002 of Windows 10 Insider Preview released in early 2017, the new “System (Enhanced)” mode is available for OS-powered scaling.
 In this mode, text in elements rendered via GDI is output at full system resolution, with no blur or pixelation.

 The “System (Enhanced)” option is available via the dropdown list of the “Override high DPI scaling behavior.
 Scaling performed by” option in the “Compatibility” tab in properties of the executable.

-For example, HWMonitor application in this mode looks and works almost the same as if it actually supported HiDPI, and, unlike forced HiDPI mode, there is no issue related to setting too small width of columns in the data table that comprises the main part of the application’s user interface.
+For example, the HWMonitor application in this mode looks and works almost the same as if it actually supported HiDPI, and, unlike forced regular HiDPI mode, there is no issue related to setting too small width of columns in the data table that comprises the main part of the application’s user interface.